CandidContributions/CanConCloud/Readme.md

 ## Working locally

-- **Umbraco Cloud authenticated users**: create a new local SQL database (you will be able to 'restore' from Cloud once the site is running)
-- **Public contributors**: download the [SQL Server database backup](CanConCloudGH.zip), unzip and restore to your local SQL Server 2019
+Unzip `db/CanConCloudGH.zip` and restore the extracted sql .bak to your local SQL Server 2019.

 Open `src/CandidContributions.sln` in Visual Studio and build the solution.

 You will need to set your database connection string before trying to run the website locally.
-Right click on the `CandidContributions.Web` project and select 'Manage User Secrets'.
-Copy the following into `secrets.json` and add your local connection string:
+Right click on the `CandidContributions.Web` project and select 'Manage User Secrets' to open your local `secrets.json` file for this project.
+Copy the following into that file and add your local connection string:

 ```
 {